 Current wording of the MFEP. consultation with the Incident Controller and Department of Health will notify consumers if the water is not safe to drink, including issuing the necessary advice (e.g. Boil Water Advisory Notice).
-The Incident Controller will develop drinking water warmings in consultation with the relevant Water corporation.
+The Incident Controller will develop drinking water warnings in consultation with the relevant Water Corporation.
 NEW and GVW for urban supplies and G- MW for non-town water users (e.g. Stock and domestic).
-Invadetion of septic tank systems may also result in similar water quality problems.
+Inundation of septic tank systems may also result in similar water quality problems.
 In the event of flood waters contaminated by septic tank systems the Mora shire senior EHO is to advise the ICC and relevant Water Corporation.
 Assessment and actions are detailed above.
-Draft MEFP Section 3.17 It is the responsibility of Moira Shire's Senior EHO to inspect and report to the MERO and the ICC on any water quality issues relating to funding Levee Management Levee owners/operators are responsible for the maintenance, operation and monitoring of their levees Levee owners/operators must keep the IC informed of levees Levee owners/operators must keep the IC informed of their levees I accordance with the strategic control priorities, the IC may assist levee owners to coordinate In accordance with the strategic control priorities, the IC may assist levee owners to coordinate In accordance with the strategic control priorities, the IC and affect temporary repairs to or augmentation of levees
+Draft MEFP Section 3.17 It is the responsibility of Moira Shire's Senior EHO to inspect and report to the MERO and the ICC on any water quality issues relating to flooding Levee Management a Levee owners/operators are responsible for the maintenance, operation and monitoring of their levees - Levee owners/operators must keep the IC informed of levee status and be prepared to provide expert advice to the IC about the design and construction of their levees - In accordance with the strategic control priorities, the IC may assist levee owners to coordinate resources, both technical and physical, to provide advice and affect temporary repairs to or augmentation of levees s